miikaheini/weatherstation/README.md

 # WeatherStation
 WeatherStation is a web application for storing weather observations in selected cities.

+Most recent version of the application is running in Heroku: https://salty-forest-18766.herokuapp.com/

 ## Requirements
 Following requirements were set for the application:
 * There is no need to be able to log in to the application